 deferred tangency: A calculation of the point of tangency that is delayed until you pick both points.

-definition points (defpoints): The points used to specify the location of the dimension and the dimension text.
+definition points (defpoints): The points used to specify the dimension location and the center point of the dimension text.

 demand loading: Loading only the portion of an xref file necessary to regenerate the host drawing.